 These teachers will learn as a cohort during an 18-month period.
-Instruction will be delivered by Elon Associate Professor Stephen Byrd and Adjunct Professor Emerita Glenda Crawford.
+Instruction will be delivered by Elon Adjunct Professor Emerita Glenda Crawford and Adjunct Assistant Professor Ren Bryan.
 Most of the class sessions will be taught at Morris Grove Elementary School in Chapel Hill so the participating teachers can minimize their travel to the Elon campus.

 Because 30 percent of Chapel Hill-Carrboro City Schools students are identified as AIG, gifted education is one of the district’s primary areas of focus.
 Few, if any, public school districts in the state have such a high percentage of identified gifted students.
 Administrators and the school board are always seeking strategies to reach more of these students in their classrooms, across the grade levels.
 As the district's Gifted Education website states, “Our mission is to promote habits of mind that grow creative problem solvers, passionate leaders, and lifetime learners - Growing Greatness.”